 An approach for teachers to empower girls to solve their own friendship issues

-Unless there is specific wrong-doing or bullying taking place, Girls on Board replaces these strategies and ‘justice tools’.
-Instead, sessions bring all the girls in a school year group together to explore and re-enforce the key principles:
+Unless there is specific wrong-doing or bullying taking place, Girls on Board replaces the ‘justice tools’ approach usually adopted by teachers to investigate conflict.
+A Girls on Board session brings all the girls in a school year group together to explore and re-enforce the key principles:

 - Adults can only help in very limited ways.